Severina7/Severina7/README.md

 </p>
 🌱 <b>Looking to Collaborate!!!</b>
 <br>
-💞️ If you are working on anything Data Science that deals with Finance, Sustainability of Energy & Data Safety, sign me in! 😏
+💞️ If you are working on anything Data Science that deals with Finance, Energy Sustainability & Cybersecurity, sign me in! 😏
 <br>
 <br>
 📫 <b>How to reach me:</b> Don't worry about it.
 I'll find you.
 Just kidding.
 Email me @ arsene.boundaone@gmail.com